 If you can’t decide on gloves or mittens, don’t compromise, and try out this hybrid three-finger mitten/glove hybrid from Hestra.
 Enjoy the warmth you expect from a classic mitten and the durability and dexterity of a glove, combined into one well-priced (high-quality) package.

-Rated the best mittens for a variety of outdoor activities, Hestra’s Fall Line mittens come in a range of colours, including blue, grey, tan, brown, and white.
+Rated the best mittens for a variety of outdoor activities, Hestra’s Heli mittens come in a range of colours, including blue, grey, tan, brown, and white.

 These gloves are designed for free riders and on-mountain employees who put a lot of strain on their gloves.
 Lined with a durable fleece lining with a soft surface for extra comfort and insulated with high-quality foam, these gloves are bound to keep you super warm in all conditions.